Majority of UK adults worried about access to palliative care, survey suggests

 Palliative care is described by the NHS as care which makes someone who has an illness that cannot be cured as comfortable as possible by managing their pain and other distressing symptoms.

-A report by the Health and Social Care Committee in February following its inquiry into assisted dying/assisted suicide, concluded that while the UK had long been a world leader in palliative and end-of-life care, access to and provision of such care is “patchy”.
+A report by the Health and Social Care Committee in February following its inquiry into assisted dying/assisted suicide, concluded that, while the UK has long been a world leader in palliative and end-of-life care, access to and provision of such care is “patchy”.

 It said: “The Government must ensure universal coverage of palliative and end-of-life services, including hospice care at home.